Last Updated: 6th July 2021

 Pour over or manual filter coffee makers are percolation brewers.
 They produce a clean, bright flavour with little or no sediment.
-They’re also relatively easy to clean, if using paper filters, as the coffee grounds can be lifted out using the filter and placed straight in the bin or compost.
+They’re also relatively easy to clean, as the coffee grounds can be lifted out using the filter and placed straight in the bin or compost.

 They are also known as manual filter, manual drip and filter cones.